trenaldas/hush-hush/README.md

 Use command:

     php artisan hush-hush:create_secret

+All secrets created can be manually edited, deleted or added in `hush-hush.yml` file.

 #### To get secrets anywhere in your code

 Use class HushHush function `unover('localSecretName')` to get secret.